bbauska/learn-javascript/README.md

 > Conclusion :
 >
-> That\'s a basic setup to start coding in JavaScript with Visual Studio
+> That&apos;s a basic setup to start coding in JavaScript with Visual Studio
 > Code Remember, JavaScript development often involves web development,
-> where you\'ll need to write JavaScript code within HTML / CSS files .
+> where you&apos;ll need to write JavaScript code within HTML / CSS files .
-> For web - based development, you\'d generally use VS Code to manage
+> For web - based development, you&apos;d generally use VS Code to manage
 > the entire project structure .
 >
 > Additionally, for more advanced development or working on larger